Permissions: Site Admin

-Duplicate applications can cause confusion and significantly more work for your users.
-Auto-merging allows Greenhouse to programmatically look at new candidates and prospects who are entering the system and merge profiles, which should drastically cut down on the amount of merging your Site Admins need to do on a daily basis.
-In this article we will cover:
+With Greenhouse Recruiting's auto-merge feature enabled, you can automatically merge new candidates and prospects who are entering your hiring pipeline as duplicates, which should drastically cut down on the amount of manual merging your team needs to do on a daily basis.

-If an email matches two different un-merged profiles in the system, Greenhouse will assess the names of each existing profile to see if there is an identical match with the new applicant's name and merge any exact match.
+If an email matches two different un-merged profiles in the system, Greenhouse Recruiting will assess the names of each existing profile to see if there is an identical match with the new applicant's name and merge any exact match.

-When deciding which criteria to use when combining profiles, Greenhouse has identified a number of ambiguous cases where merging profiles seemed like it would cause more pain and frustration than it saved, so we opted not to automatically merge in these situations.
-For more information on cases where we do not auto-merge, please click here.
+When deciding which criteria to use when combining profiles, Greenhouse Recruiting has identified a number of ambiguous cases where merging profiles seemed like it would cause more pain and frustration than it saved, so we opted not to automatically merge in these situations.
+For more information on cases where we purposefully do not auto-merge, click here.

-Understanding the Greenhouse Data Model
+Understanding the Greenhouse Recruiting data model

 Candidate-specific information includes fields that can only have one value, no matter how many jobs a single candidate might be associated with.
 These include:

-- Previous Company
+- Previous company

-- Previous Title
+- Previous title

-- Candidate Custom Fields
+- Candidate custom fields

 Application-specific information includes fields that can be different for each job a candidate is associated with.
 These include: